sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 ## Geological Evidence

+The strongest evidence would be direct evidence of flow.
+In my opinion, mega current ripples, which have a clear direction, would be the best evidence for this.

 We have evidence of:
 - water flows into North Africa from the Mediterranean
 - water flows into France from the Arctic